-In this unit, you have learnt the meaning, types and principles of organization.
+In this unit, you have learnt the meaning, types and principles of organisation.
 The knowledge you have gained in this unit will assist you in subsequent units.

-An organization is composed of people whose collective efforts are geared toward the attainment of collective goal.
+An organisation is composed of people whose collective efforts are geared toward the attainment of a collective goal.

-Two types or organizations are identified.
-These are formal and informal organizations.
-The Henri Fayol principles of organization which should form the basis for the effective administration or management of organizations were also stated.
+Two types or organisations are identified.
+These are formal and informal organisations.
+The Henri Fayol's principles of organisation which should form the basis for effective administration or management of organisations were also stated.

-State and explain the Henri Fayol principles of organization.
+State and explain the Henri Fayol's principles of organisation.

-6.1 TUTOR-MARKED ASSIGNMENT (ANSWERS AND MARKING SCHEME)

-Henri Fayol's principles of organization are:

-- Division of work

-- Authority & Responsibility

-- Discipline

-- Unity of Command

-- Unity of Direction

-- Subordination of Individual Interest

-- Remuneration

-- Centralization

-- Scalar Chain

-- Order

-- Equity

-- Stability of Tenure

-- Espirit de Corps

-- Initiatives

-N.B: Brief explanation required.

-$1\frac{1}{2}$ marks for each principle and brief explanation.

-1. Hicks, H.G. and Gullet C.R.
-(1976):

-Organisations: Theory and Behaviour, McGraw-Hill Kogak Usha Limited

-2. Musaaz, J.C.S (1982):

-The Theory and Practice of EducationalAdministration; (Nigeria), Macmillan Press

-3. Koontz, H and Weihrich, H (1980):

-Management: A Book of Readings, (New York), McGraw-Hill, Inc.
+- Hicks, H.G. and Gullet C.R.
+(1976).
+Organisations: Theory and Behaviour.
+McGraw-Hill Kogak Usha Limited. - Musaaz, J.C.S (1982).
+The Theory and Practice of Educational Administration.
+Nigeria: Macmillan Press - Koontz, H. and Weihrich, H. (1980).
+Management: A Book of Readings.
+New York: McGraw-Hill, Inc.

-UNIT 2: THEORY OF ORGANISATION
+UNIT 2 THEORY OF ORGANISATION